 Your coldness and lack of interest persisted even during the holidays.
 And then, one day, I just woke up and realized that I no longer cared much about you.
 Maybe I just got used to not having you around.
 Or, maybe, I just got tired.
 Maybe I just realized that enough was enough.

 I will remember our love in the same way that I will remember Bourdain’s life, or what I know of it: It was good while it lasted.

 I know that to this day, many people still believe that what we had was too great to be thrown away just like that.
 I am sure they remain convinced that it could have not ended, if only we had enough courage and drive to fight a little bit harder.
 But what do they know?
 Our relationship might have seemed ideal from a distance, but they aren’t aware of what we had to go through and how difficult things were for us, especially in the last months we spent together.

 In the same way, people have no idea what Bourdain had to go through while trying to live his life and what really pushed him to the edge, until he could no longer take it.
 While we can all live our lives wondering about the things we could have done while things were not yet too late, we can no longer change the fact that it’s over now.
 He’s dead.
 And like him, our love is, too.

-I wrote this essay in June 2018, shortly after Anthony Bourdain’s death.
-A four-year relationship of mine ended in January of the same year.
+I wrote this essay in June 2018, a few days after Anthony Bourdain’s death and five months after a four-year relationship of mine had ended.